 That’s right.
 You could become a convicted felon (facing a one plus year prison sentence!) for stealing a bottle of Tide, waiting two years, and then stealing another bottle of Tide.

 That may sound harsh, but LA prosecutors and judges are not very tolerant of recidivist offenders.
 Furthermore, the actions you take now (or fail to take) can have profound ramifications for your ability to get work, take out loans, and live a fruitful and productive life.

 The silver lining is that you can take action now to respond energetically to the Los Angeles petty theft charges.
-Get in touch with attorney Michael Kraut of the Kraut Law Group to get clear on your defensive options and make smart choices going forward.
+Get in touch with attorney Michael Kraut of the Kraut Criminal & DUI Lawyers to get clear on your defensive options and make smart choices going forward.